AutodeskGames/stingray-docs/source/sdk_help/extend_content.md

 # Extend the Project Content

-Your plug-in can use the `resources` extension to make new assets and content available in the project.
+Your plug-in can make new assets and content available to the project by including one or more `resources` extensions in the *.plugin* descriptor file.
 When your plug-in is loaded into the Stingray editor, users are able to work with these resources just like any other assets that live in their project source folder or in the `core` resources folder.

-For example, you could accompany your plug-in with a *.script_flow_nodes* file that defines some custom Flow nodes.
-A user with your plug-in installed would then be able to add your custom nodes into their Flow graphs.
-Or, your plug-in could include pre-made assets like units, materials and particle effects for users to drop directly into their levels.
+For example, your plug-in could include pre-made assets like units, materials and particle effects for users to drop directly into their levels.
+Or, you could accompany your plug-in with a *.script_flow_nodes* file and Lua module that set up some custom Flow nodes; a user with your plug-in installed would then be able to add your custom nodes into their Flow graphs.

-Each folder that you share through a resource extension is treated as a "mapped folder", similar to the core resources folder.
+Each folder that you share through a resource extension is treated in the editor as a "mapped folder", similar to the core resources folder.
 That means:

 -	the **Asset Browser** does not show the assets by default.
-They will only be shown when the **Show mapped folders** or **Show all files** options are active.
+The mounted assets will only be shown when the **Show mapped folders** or **Show all files** options are active.

 	![Mapped folders](images/content_extensions.png)